gowthamde/gift-app/README.md

 # gift-app in ReactJS
-A simple web application to buy gifts using reactJS and nodeJS.
+A simple web application to buy gifts.
+Created using reactJS and nodeJS.